 - Construction.
 The carbon fiber pole shafts were developed and are made in the U.S.A., then poles are assembled in Oregon.

 - Design.
 All parts are replaceable (including the carbide tips that can be screwed on and off without tools).

 - You don’t need to buy accessories.
 The poles include mud baskets, snow baskets and rubber tips.

 - Ultralight.
 Each pole weighs under 7 oz.
 (EVA handle) or under 11 oz. (cork handle).

 The day the poles arrived, I took them for a walk and I haven’t looked back.
 They are a joy to use.
 It’s not just the featherweight design.
 The double lock down mechanism is sweet.
 You snug down the knurled adjustment screw, then snap the cam shut to lock it down (the screws and cams are replaceable in the unlikely event you need new parts).
 I chose the cork handles.
-My first two pairs of poles had EVA grips, which I didn’t like as much.
+(My first two pairs of metal poles over the years had EVA grips, which I didn’t like as much.)